cocoa-mhlw/cocoa/documents/content/docs/materials/agreements/privacy_policy.md

 (1) Processing Number
  * The Ministry of Health, Labour and Welfare uses the Processing Number of the Positive Tester, described in 2(1)A and obtained by the Ministry of Health, Labour and Welfare, to ensure that a person who uses the App but is not a Positive Tester is not registered as having tested positive.
 In other words, the system is such that a Processing Number, which has been obtained from the Notification Server of the Ministry of Health, Labour and Welfare by an App User who is a Positive Tester inputting the Processing Number in their App-Installed Device after the Processing Number has been issued to said Positive Tester from the Management System when said Positive Tester registers, in the App, that they are a Positive Tester, is used to verify whether or not the input Processing Number is a Processing Number that has been issued to a Positive Tester, and the Positive Tester is only registered as having tested positive upon it being confirmed that said Processing Number is a Processing Number that has been issued to a Positive Tester.
- * The Ministry of Health, Labour and Welfare will not use the obtained Processing Number for any purposes other than the stated purpose.
-The input Processing Number is deleted from the App, the Notification Server, and the Management System immediately upon completion of the confirmation as to whether or not the Processing Number has been issued for a Positive Tester.
+ * The Processing Number shall be retained in the Management System upon completion of the confirmation as to whether or not the input Processing Number has been issued for a Positive Tester.

 (2) Daily Key
  * The Ministry of Health, Labour and Welfare uses the Daily Key of the Positive Tester, described in 2(1)B and obtained by the Ministry of Health, Labour and Welfare (only those generated within the Infectable Period of the said Positive Tester; hereinafter the same in this section (2)), to notify another App User that they may have been in a state of Contact with an App User who is a Positive Tester within the Infectable Period in the previous 14 days.
 In other words, the system is such that the Daily Key of an App User who is a Positive Tester is obtained from the Notification Server of the Ministry of Health, Labour and Welfare upon said Positive Tester being registered as having tested positive and provided to the App-Installed Device of another App User, and in the event where an automatic search of Contact Codes recorded in said terminal has returned a Contact Code equivalent to Contact, a notification of potential Contact with a Positive Tester within the Infectable Period is provided to said other App User.